 Declutter your house and you’ll get two things done at once: you will boost your mood and you will have a clean home.

 Moodiness and tiredness often go hand in hand.
-For such a reason, a quick energizing nap could improve your humor.
+For that reason, a quick energizing nap can improve your humor.

-An article published by the Division of Sleep Medicine at Harvard Medical School signals that sleep deprivation can cause irritation and stress.
-In addition, it states that adequate sleep will result in an improved mood and well-being.
+The Division of Sleep Medicine at Harvard Medical School says that sleep deprivation can cause irritation and stress.
+In addition, it declares that adequate sleep will result in an improved mood and well-being.

 Therefore, if you are grumpy because you didn’t sleep enough, take a nap and you’ll wake up happier than the sleeping beauty herself.